kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ### Compiling OKD web console

-Once all dependencies are met, basically we need get into the cloned directory and export the correct variables that will be used during the building process.
-Once done, just run the build.sh script which actually calls the build-frontend and build-backend scripts.
+Once all dependencies are met, access the cloned directory and export the correct variables that will be used during the building process.
+Then, execute `build.sh` script which actually calls the build-frontend and build-backend scripts.

 ```sh
 $ git clone https://github.com/openshift/console.git